latency-lingo/github-action/README.md

 ![](assets/logo_full.png)

 ## Usage
-Locate your API key in your [account settings](https://latencylingo.com/account/api-access) and add it as a secret to your Github repository.
+Locate your API key in [account settings](https://latencylingo.com/account/api-access) and add it as a secret to your Github repository.
 Next, add the Github Action as a step in your workflow.

+The input arguments mimic the flags provided to the [`publish`](https://docs.latencylingo.com/docs/cli/commands/publish) CLI command.

-The value of `file` should be the path to the file containing your test results.
-This depends on your test runnner and strategy for running tests in CI/CD.
+The value of `file` should reference a file containing your test results.
+This depends on your test runner and strategy for running tests in CI/CD.
 Feel free to [reach out](mailto:support@latencylingo.com) for any support.

 ## Examples
 ```yml